 The Farm Bureau will work on getting NJDEP to provide an approval for this use or a Notice in the Response Action Outcome that an LSRP can rely on (similar to what we have for Historic Pesticides).
-NJ Farm Bureau should also support legislative efforts that clarify or support the use of RAP materials on farms.
 The New Jersey Department of Environmental Protection has a guidance document available regarding the Reuse of Recycled Asphalt Pavement and Asphalt Millings.
 Any farm considering using these products should consult that guidance document before determining to use or accept millings on their property.

-PINELANDS (2018)
+PINELANDS (2021)